 As defined by Stoke’s Law, the rise rate of the oil droplet can be varied by changing the oil density, water viscosity, water density or the oil droplet size.
 Temperature controls the first three variables, while the addition of chemical coagulants will alter the last variable, oil droplet size.

 Most emulsions are treated either on a batch basis or as a continuous process.
 The treatment process employs chemical addition, pH adjustment and heat to destabilize the emulsified oils.
 Tramfloc has developed a laboratory procedure to test the effectiveness of Tramfloc cooking chemicals in breaking oil emulsions.
-Tramfloc personnel can then determine the required dosage of polymer by a full scale trial.
+Tramfloc personnel can then determine the required dosage of the polymer by a full-scale trial.

 Tram-Oil Series products are ideal for treatment of either free or emulsified oils.
 These products are surface active polymeric liquids of very high charge density which alter the oil droplet size.
 In combination with a cooking operation, Tram-Oil products are particularly effective in destabilizing emulsified oils (synthetic, waste cutting, rolling, hydraulic and other soluble oils) in water.

 The advantages of emulsion breakers and our Tramfloc products include:

 - Production of smaller sludge volume than inorganic coagulant products